darkrsw/FixLocator/README.md

    - `line` -- A string representing the most similar line with the statement at the `targetloc`.
 This should be a stripped string.
    - `dist` -- An integer value representing the Levenshtein distance between the statement at the `targetloc` and `line`.
 * R9.
 The return value of `mostsimilarstmt(targetloc)` shall avoid statements with `dist == 0` as the statements identical with the buggy statement are useless.
+* R9.1.
+The distance should be computed only for the statements executed by at least one test case (passing or failing).
+If no test case executes a statement, you should ignore it.
 * R10.
 The Levenshtein distance shall be computed after stripping the statements.
 * R11.
 Installing new packages is not allowed.
 Shall assume that all packages are installed for `debuggingbook`.